shoggoth/ExplodeFight/README.md

 - Button experiments on branch __exp/buttons__.
 - Shader and explosion experiments on __exp/shaders__.
 - Touch joystick experiments on __exp/joystick__.
+- Move configuration components from splash scene to somewhere more appropriate.
 - Device screen size independance.
 Placing of components such as HUD bits with expanded playfield on larger devices.
 - User defaults and static configuration along with templates as a reminder.
 - See what other things I had working in Royal Flush and move them into here should they be useful.